easyas12pc/easyas12pc.github.io/_posts/2013-01-25-Creating-your-own-site-on-wordpress-dot-com.md

 Let's make a page where visitors can contact us without them needing our email address.
 Click on *Pages Add New* again.

-We will call this page *Contact Us* and then click on the third button below the Page Title to Add a Custom Form.
+We will call this page *Contact Us* and then click on the third button below the *Page Title* to *Add a Custom Form*.
 <p style="text-align: center;"><a href="http://easyas12pc.files.wordpress.com/2013/01/guide-to-wp-add-custom-form.jpg" target="_blank"><img src="http://easyas12pc.files.wordpress.com/2013/01/guide-to-wp-add-custom-form.jpg" alt="Add Custom Form" /></a></p>
 This pop up window allows us to create a form.
 Moving your mouse over each field highlights it and brings up the options to Move or Edit the field.
 Clicking on *Move* allows you to drag and drop the field where you would like it placed.
 Clicking *Edit* allows you to edit each field.
 With option to change the label and also the field type.
 For more info on all the options available follow this link <a title="Contact Form further info" href="http://en.support.wordpress.com/contact-form/" target="_blank">http://en.support.wordpress.com/contact-form/</a>.